-Here is another inspiring story of how persuading your dreams and having a focus of what you want to accomplish in life can happen.
+Here is another inspiring story of how persuading your dreams and having a focus on what you want to accomplish in life can happen.

 First of all, why did I end up in Australia?

-On 2010, when I was applying there were 2 options for Masters: 1) La Escuela de Negocios in Navarra Espana, to do a Masters in Human Resources and 2) MacQuairie University, to do a Master in International Relations or Arts (Communications).
-As my Big Hairy Audaicious Goal is to become Head of Communications of the United Nations, I thought...
+In 2010, when I was applying there were two options for Masters: 1) La Escuela de Negocios in Navarra Espana, to do a Masters in Human Resources, and 2) Macquarie University, to do a Master in International Relations or Arts (Communications).
+As my Big Hairy Audacious Goal is to become Head of Communications of the United Nations, I thought...
 The Masters of International Relations sounds like the right choice.
-Plus, I found attractive the opportunity of doing my Masters in English after studying my bachelor in Spanish.
+Plus, I found attractive the opportunity of doing my Masters in English after studying for my bachelor's in Spanish.
 I applied got accepted and received the offer of doing the two Masters in 1.5 years and I thought...
 Perfect!
-I’ll kill 2 birds with one stone and so Australia here we Go!
+I’ll kill two birds with one stone and so Australia here we Go!

 Welcome to the Land Down Under

 I landed in Sydney on the 9th of February 2011 ready to start my Masters.
-As always the excitment of a new place and getting to know new people keeps you busy.
-Besides understanding the whole study system, gettting your head around the idea of writting 3000-3,500 essays in english every fortnight, was all pretty full on but fun.
+As always the excitement of a new place and getting to know new people keeps you busy.
+Besides understanding the whole study system, getting your head around the idea of writing 3000-3,500 essays in English every fortnight, was all pretty full-on but fun.

-Later, in the second semester 2011, I needed to find a job to afford my cost of living and travel around Australia.
-So I started a cashier position in Guzman y Gomez, the mexican restaurant that most of you have tried before.
+Later, in the second semester of 2011, I needed to find a job to afford my cost of living and travel around Australia.
+So I started a cashier position in Guzman y Gomez, the Mexican restaurant that most of you have tried before.

-Time flew by and the 1.5 years of my Masters were done, August 2012 was here and I had to go back home.
+Time flew by, the one and a half years of my Masters were done.
+August 2012 was here and I had to go back home.
 I took a trip to Colombia to see my family and talk to them about the idea of coming back in search of a future in Australia.

 The news was hard for my parents, but they understood it was a great opportunity to persuade a better future.
-However, my dad did told me: “We are happy for you to go, but you have a year to sort out your visa, if no opportunities are in the pipeline, please promise me you’ll come back and start working as a profesional in Colombia”.
+However, my dad did tell me: “We are happy for you to go, but you have a year to sort out your visa, if no opportunities are in the pipeline, please promise me you’ll come back and start working as a professional in Colombia”.

 Ready to Roll Sydney!

-Important to highlight that as Colombians our pasport does not have too many visa options in Australia, usually you are either a tourist or a student, we do not have working holiday visas.
+Important to highlight that as Colombians our passport does not have too many visa options in Australia, usually you are either a tourist or a student, we do not have working holiday visas.

-On my return to Australia in September 2012, I was in a student visa again, but this time I enrolled in a marketing diploma while keeping my part time job in Guzman y Gomez.
+On my return to Australia in September 2012, I was on a student visa again, but this time I enrolled in a marketing diploma while keeping my part-time job in Guzman y Gomez.

-Well, the restaurant I was working on at the time, Greenwood Plaza, was sold to a franchise that was planing to expand into the North Shore.
-For him to acquire his next restaurant he needed a full time manager in Greenwood Plaza... and there I was... at the right time, in the right moment, with the enough experience to offer me a sponsorship.
-I felt so lucky by recieving this news and also reliefed to inform my family that my plan of action was happening.
-As you might imagine, moving from the idea of sponsoring me to making it happened took some good months, a lot of paperwork and patience.
+Well, the restaurant I was working on at the time, Greenwood Plaza, was sold to a franchise that was planning to expand into the North Shore.
+For him to acquire his next restaurant, he needed a full-time manager in Greenwood Plaza.
+And there I was, at the right time, at the right moment, with enough experience to offer me a sponsorship.
+I felt so lucky by receiving this news and also relieved to inform my family that my plan of action was happening.
+As you might imagine, moving from the idea of sponsoring me to make it happened took some good months, a lot of paperwork, and patience.
 And when I was getting close to the expiry of my student visa my sponsorship was lodged.

-Here is where my sponsorship journey begins, by this time I had already been 2 years working in Guzman y Gomez; however, the new challenge of leading as a manager a food court restaurant was really exciting.
-By the ends of 2013, I had a succesful Greenwood Plaza GYG Restaurant, I used to love going to work and enjoying everyday’s pace.
+Here is where my sponsorship journey begins.
+By this time, I had already been two years working in Guzman y Gomez.
+However, the new challenge of leading as a manager in a food court restaurant was exciting.
+By the end of 2013, I had a successful Greenwood Plaza GYG Restaurant, I used to love going to work and enjoying every day’s pace.
 One more year went by and by mids 2014 I spoke to my franchise and ask him for a new challenge, and he decided to move me into Guzman y Gomez Crowsnest.
-This was a full Restaurant opened Monday- Sunday 11am to 10pm, the responsibility was huge plus there was a lot of challenges with the staff and food/service quality that I had to work hard on.
+This was a full Restaurant opened Monday- Sunday from 11 am to 10 pm, the responsibility was huge plus there were a lot of challenges with the staff and food/service quality that I had to work hard on.

-This was the stage were I started struggling with being in a 457 and no having the opportunity to look for any other job.
-It was a challenging moment of my life, where I started questioning if staying with a sponsorship in a restaurant was worth it while having studied two Master degrees?
+This was the stage where I started struggling with being in a 457 and no having the opportunity to look for any other job.
+It was a challenging moment of my life, where I started questioning if staying with sponsorship in a restaurant was worth it while having studied for two Master's degrees?
 I was also seeing how my friends back home had started their professional life and were doing journalism while I was rolling burritos!
-I know people constatly say you shouln’t compare yourself with anyone but it was a rough stage where I was regreading the decision of accepting this sponsorship, I felt I was done!
-Anyway, November 2015 finally came and this meant I had completed my 2 years sponsorship, so I spoke to my boss to get going all the paperwork to apply for my Permanent Residence.
+I know people constantly say you shouldn't compare yourself with anyone but it was a rough stage where I was regretting the decision of accepting this sponsorship, I felt I was done!
+Anyway, November 2015 finally came and this meant I had completed my two years sponsorship.
+I spoke to my boss to get going all the paperwork to apply for my Permanent Residence.

 Becoming a Permanent Resident!

-As you can imagine the amount of paperwork that needed to be collected again was crazy, plus the tricky part of proving that 10% of the business annual income had been spent in trainning Australian staff from GYG was challenging.
+As you can imagine the amount of paperwork that needed to be collected again was crazy.
+Adding to this, the tricky part of proving that the business spent 10% of the annual income in training Australian staff from GYG was challenging.

-The process took some good long months, but finally the visa was loge on June 20th, 2016.
+The process took some good long months, but finally, the visa was loge on June 20th, 2016.
 Here I was waiting again...
-But with a higher hope as becoming a Permanent Resident would give me the chance to change jobs and finally start my profesional career in Australia.
+But with a higher hope as becoming a Permanent Resident would give me the chance to change jobs and finally start my professional career in Australia.

 I need to confess this wait was one of the worst of the whole process.
-Unfortunately I was so done with GYG, I had already been working for GYG 4.5 years and there were no more positions I could grow in.
-Those 231days were the longest of my times in GYG until gratefully on Feb 7th 2017 I recieved my PR and was ready to head into a new adventure!
+Unfortunately, I was so done with GYG, I had already been working for GYG for 4.5 years and there were no more positions I could grow in.
+Those 231days were the longest of my times in GYG until gratefully on Feb 7th, 2017 I received my PR and was ready to head into a new adventure!
 I spoke to my boss about my resignation and he requested me to give 6 weeks and then free to go.

-In February it was a year since my PR was granted, so I did not hesitate a day to get all my paperwork ready, and apply ASAP for my citizenship.
-This was another wait ofcourse...
+February was a year since my PR was granted.
+I did not hesitate a day to get all my paperwork ready, and apply ASAP for my citizenship.
+This was another wait of course...

 2018 was bumpy!
 I got engaged, Summer in Europe and Christmas in Colombia, plus my role was made redundant in October.
-I was devastated after this news and had no clear direction of what was going to come next; however, 2 days before my redeployment period expired News Corp found a role for me as a Client Solution Specialist and kept me in the business.
+I was devastated after this news and had no clear direction of what was going to come next.
+But lucky enough, two days before my redeployment period expired News Corp found a role for me as a Client Solution Specialist and kept me in the business.

 Becoming a Citizen!

-And yeah after all this long journey on April 14th 2019 I recieved a letter from the Deparment of Immigration inviting me to present and interview and my citizenship exam.
-I couldn’t believed that after 14 months since I applied, and 8 years living in Australia, the glorious moment had finally come!
+And yeah, after all this long journey on April 14th, 2019 I received a letter from the Department of Immigration inviting me to present an interview and my citizenship exam.
+I could not believe that after 14 months since I applied, and 8 years living in Australia, the glorious moment had finally come!